kubeflow/website/content/en/docs/components/katib/experiment.md

         <td>stem_multiplier</td>
         <td>int</td>
         <td>3</td>
         <td>Multiplier for initial channels.
-It is used in first stem cell.</td>
+It is used in the first stem cell.</td>
       </tr>
     </tbody>
   </table>